 The European Trust Fund for the Central African Republic – Bêkou Trust Fund.

-The EU Trust Fund in Response to the Syrian Crisis was launched one year ago to provide a regional response to a regional crisis, thus enabling the EU and its Member States to jointly intervene, flexibly and quickly, in response to shifting needs.
+The EU Trust Fund in Response to the Syrian Crisis was launched in 2014 to provide a regional response to a regional crisis, thus enabling the EU and its Member States to jointly intervene, flexibly and quickly, in response to shifting needs.
 The Trust Fund covers a variety of sectors:

 EU Emergency Trust Fund for Africa (2015)